alex-lt-kong/the-nitty-gritty/c/01_memory-and-cpu-cache/07_cache-associativity/README.md

 * The concept of cache associativity is that let's say CPU wants to load a cache line from main memory from cache memory, and the cache line can only be stored in a few places of the cache, depending on its physical address.
-A few informative videos explain this in a comprehensive manner:
+A few informative videos comprehensively explain this:
   * [Introduction to Cache Memory](https://www.youtube.com/watch?v=Ez_kyBS-y5w)
   * [Direct Memory Mapping](https://www.youtube.com/watch?v=V_QS1HzJ8Bc)
   * [Associative Mapping](https://www.youtube.com/watch?v=uwnsMaH-iV0)